 Starting out as a second shooter at weddings can feel overwhelming.
 Between managing gear, coordinating with the lead photographer, and capturing crucial moments, there’s a lot to handle.
 But don’t worry – we’ve helped train dozens of second shooters over the years, and we’re here to share everything you need to know to excel in this role.
-Let’s dive into the essential skills and knowledge you’ll need to become a trusted second shooter.
-If this is your first wedding shooting experience, check out our blog on how to shoot your first wedding!

 Table of Contents